GRIEF, TRAUMA & YOUR MAMA: A free community for women near this work. JOIN THE COMMUNITY

 Angela Schellenberg

 I’m Angela.
-A licensed therapist and attachment-informed grief educator dedicated to helping you heal the wounds mother loss leaves behind.
+A licensed trauma therapist and a trusted voice on grief and mother loss, dedicated to helping you heal the wounds mother loss leaves behind.

-Through the Grief, Trauma & Your Mama podcast and community, one on one therapy across California, Washington, and Arizona, and EMDR intensives at Shakti Ranch in Malibu, I help women face the grief they set aside because life didn’t stop.
+Through the Grief, Trauma & Your Mama podcast and community, grief and trauma coaching, therapy for clients in California, Washington, and Arizona, and EMDR intensives and equine retreats at Shakti Ranch in Malibu, I help women face the grief they set aside because life didn’t stop.

 In fact, here are a few ways I might be able to help.